 - Be their customers 2.
 Give financial support 3.
 Offer your skills

 PBC were awarded National Enterprise Network’s Chairman’s Award in December 2017 in recognition of their “rapid and ongoing response” to the Grenfell Tower disaster.
 They have become a trusted intermediary between official bodies and the business community and are working closely with local community groups supporting victims, survivors, and relatives, as well as wider North Kensington residents and local community organisations in an attempt to drive an inclusive community wide response.

 About Portobello Business Centre

-PBC are nationally recognised as a leading quality provider of professional Enterprise Support Services and have provided support and assistance to many hundreds of businesses in the local community and across London for over the past 25 years.
+PBC are nationally recognised as a leading quality provider of professional Enterprise Support Services and have been providing support and assistance to many hundreds of businesses in the local community and across London for over 25 years.

 For further information on this press release please contact Allen Pluck, Portobello Business Centre Chief Executive.